Rubikk/contactManagement/README.md

 # About

-This is a text-based application that aids businesses in managing their contact list.
+This is a text-based business contact application.
+It is very agile and a clear solution for various businesses.

 # Features